Mexico president backs dropping ex-defense minister drug charges

 Cienfuegos’ arrest in the United States followed a multi-year investigation that used wire taps to track a military figure who traffickers called “El Padrino,” or The Godfather.

-“The attorney general’s office acted because it considered that the evidence presented by the United States government, in this case by the agency known by its acronym as the DEA, has no evidentiary value,” Lopez Obrador said.
+But Lopez Obrador said Mexico’s attorney general’s office had “acted because it considered that the evidence presented by the United States government, in this case by the agency known by its acronym as the DEA, has no evidentiary value.”

 The president added that if evidence surfaces against others mentioned in the U.S. investigation of Cienfuegos, Mexico could pursue cases against them.

-Reporting by Laura Gottesdiener and Raul Cortes; Editing by Frank Jack Daniel and Alistair Bell
+Reporting by Laura Gottesdiener, Raul Cortes, Drazen Jorgic and Frank Jack Daniel in Mexico City; Additional reporting by Mark Hosenball in Washington; Editing by Alistair Bell and Andrew Heavens

 Our Standards: The Thomson Reuters Trust Principles.